lesaux/puppet-kibana4/README.md

 ### Configuration Parameters

-* See the [Kibana4 documentation](https://www.elastic.co/guide/en/kibana/current/kibana-server-properties.html) for a full list of kibana server properties.
+* See the [Kibana documentation](https://www.elastic.co/guide/en/kibana/current/kibana-server-properties.html) for a full list of kibana server properties.
 * Note: If you do not specify a hash of configuration parameters, then the default `kibana.yml` provided by the archive or package will be left intact.
 * Note: The config hash is different in version 4.1 than it is in version 4.3.